Navaneeth-Mahesh/Local-AI-Agent/docs/Phase 1/22-Building-The-User-Repo.md

     raise HTTPException(...)
 ```

-The repository should simply return the data.
+The Repository should simply return data.

-The Service decides what it means.
+The Service decides what that data means.

 ---

-# Modern SQLAlchemy Pattern
+# SQLAlchemy 2.0 Best Practice

 Instead of: